awslabs/aws-video-transcriber/README.md

 ## Deploying

 Prebuilt CloudFormation templates and assets have been deployed to AWS regions with both Amazon Transcribe and Amazon Elastic Transcoder.
-Click a button below to deploy to your region of choice now.
+Click a button below to deploy to your region of choice.

 When launching the template, you will need to enter a stack name and an API key, this is the key you will provide to users to access the system, use a strong, random, alpha-numeric API key up to 70 characters long.
-The API Key is available from the CloudFormation parameter section.

-After launching the parameters will also provide the link to access the deployed website.
+### Once click deployment

 | Region | Region Id | Deploy now |
 | ---- | ----  | ---- |